The 12 Best AI Meeting Assistants for Microsoft Teams in 2026

 Limitations: Calendar integration can be unreliable, sometimes activating for non-meetings.
 Some users report missing transcriptions despite recording confirmation.
 Meeting history organization and search functionality is basic.
 Transcription accuracy varies based on microphone configuration.

-Best for: Remote workers in noisy environments who need noise cancellation alongside meeting capture, with strong privacy requirements.
+Best for: Remote workers in noisy environments who need noise cancellation alongside meeting capture and have strong privacy requirements.

 9. Notta